-In the top of the seventh inning during Saturday’s game, Atlanta Braves outfield Charlie Culberson stepped to the plate to pinch hit and face Washington Nationals reliever Fernando Rodney.
+In the top of the seventh inning during a 2019 game, Atlanta Braves outfield Charlie Culberson stepped to the plate to pinch hit and face Washington Nationals reliever Fernando Rodney.
 With two runners on, nobody paying attention to the game in the nation’s capital was surprised Culberson was going to lay down a bunt to advance the runners.

 However, everybody was surprised when Rodney’s 90-mile-per-hour fastball — the first pitch of the at-bat — sailed inside and hit Culberson right in the face.
 It looks as nasty as it sounds.

 MLB Player Takes 90 MPH Fastball To Face

 Culberson, naturally, went down immediately in absolute pain.
 What else would you do if you took a missile to the cheek?
 The pinch hitter was attended to by the medical staff, eventually got up with a towel over his face to stop the bleeding, and gave a thumbs up before he carted off the field.

 The 30-year-old from Rome, Georgia was taken to a local hospital.
 According to a Braves press release, Culberson suffered multiple facial fractures.
 His season was over, too.

 “Charlie Culberson suffered multiple facial fractures after being hit with a pitch in the right cheek yesterday.
 He has been cleared to travel today to Atlanta, where he will meet with team doctors to determine the next steps in his treatment.”Advertisement